Migrate SolarWinds Orion products to a new server with a new IP or hostname

 JobSchedulerHostentry and follow the instructions for Migration.exe /promote on Main poller.

-When you migrate your Orion server to a new hostname and IP address, follow these step-by-step instructions to ensure that any integration module that links your Orion server to a separate SolarWinds application points to the correct server.
-These steps are performed after you have successfully migrated your Orion server.
+After you have successfully migrated your Orion server, ensure that any integration module that links your Orion server to a separate SolarWinds application points to the correct server.

 If you have not installed an integration module, do not perform these steps.